Tajikistan Country Commercial Guide

 Trade data for Environmental Technologies

 This sector of the economy is emerging, and the government does not currently maintain nor report trade data as of this writing.
-Based on political speeches, the National Development Strategy to 2030, and other indicators, this nevertheless will be one of the primary sectors of opportunity for the foreseeable future.
+Based on political speeches, the National Development Strategy to 2030, and other indicators, this nevertheless will become one of the primary sectors of opportunity for the foreseeable future.

 ×